r3wald/espurna-wiki/Hardware.md

 The Sonoff RF has the same unpopulated header as the Sonoff.
 It is a 5 pins header in-line with the button.
 They are (from the button outwards) 3V3, RX, TX, GND and GPIO14.

-Solder a male or female header here and connect your USB-to-UART programmer (remember **it's a 3V3 device**).
-This time through **the button is not connected to GPIO0** but to a EFM8BB1 microcontroller that also monitors the RF module output.
+Solder a male or female header here and connect your USB-to-UART programmer.
+This time through **the button is not connected to GPIO0** but to a EFM8BB1 micro-controller that also monitors the RF module output.

 There are a couple of ways to enter flash mode.
 Some recommend to move 0Ohm R9 resistor to R21 to connect the button directly to the ESP8266 GPIO0 and use it in the same way as for the Sonoff or Sonoff TH.
 The drawback is the by doing that you lose the RF capability.